 - To generate useful and insightful knowledge to develop public policies that promote positive migration outcomes.

-Numerous migratory flows are spreading throughout the Americas.
-These flows include permanent or temporary migration, as well as irregular and transit migration.
-The Chair leads numerous projects on these diverse forms of migration.
+Numerous migratory flows take place throughout the Americas.
+They include permanent or temporary, voluntary or forced migration, as well as irregular and transit migration.
+The Chair is conducting several projects on these different forms of migration.
 It focuses on migratory trajectories (arrival in Canada, interprovincial movements), integration and forms of precariousness.

 The Mediterranean region and the Middle East